 Understanding what goes into a clinical trial can help you know how to interpret the results.
 The definition of a clinical trial from the World Health Organization (WHO) is:

 Any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes.

 The Food and Drug Administration defines clinical trials as:

 Clinical trials are voluntary research studies conducted in people and designed to answer specific questions about the safety or effectiveness of drugs, vaccines, other therapies, or new ways of using existing treatments.

 Similarly, the definition from the United States National Institutes of Health (NIH) is:

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.

-Advance planning and coordination with institutional ethics committees are crucial for conducting a safe and ethical clinical study, and reputable journals reinforce these norms by requiring adherence to the international, country-specific, and institutional guidelines governing human research.
+Advance planning and coordination with institutional ethics committees are crucial for conducting a safe and ethical clinical study.
+Reputable journals reinforce these norms by requiring adherence to the international, country-specific, and institutional guidelines governing medical research on humans.

 Some researchers plan human research studies without realizing that they are actually designing a clinical trial.
-These researchers may have inaccurate preconceptions about clinical trials; for example, they may believe that all clinical trials test drugs or devices, include a placebo group, or are randomized and double-blinded.
+These researchers may have inaccurate preconceptions about clinical trials.
+For example, they may believe that all clinical trials test drugs or devices, include a placebo group, or are randomized and double-blinded.

 As an example, consider a study design in which healthy participants complete a mental health assessment, listen to a daily motivational lecture for one month, and then complete the same mental health assessment.
 The results of the assessments are compared to determine if any changes in mental health occurred.